 As a public school employee, you are automatically a member of INPRS and will have an individual Annuity Savings Account (ASA) funded by a 3% mandatory contribution.
 Per state law, contributions are paid either by the member via payroll deductions or by the employer on the member's behalf.
-The District will contribute the entire 3% on your behalf, submitted on a bi-weekly basis.
+Per the Collective Bargaining Agreement, the District will contribute the entire 3% on your behalf, submitted on a bi-weekly basis.
 You will not be responsible for any of the 3% contribution.